Glass Artist Residency

 The Residency will encompass the entire 2019 Fall semester (Aug.
 19 - Dec.
 13).

 This one semester long residency invites a professional artist who primarily works with glass to pursue artistic research at Southern Illinois University Carbondale.
 The artist-in-residence program is one of the activities that promotes a vibrant creative environment in the SIU Glass program.
 During the Residency, the artist is invited to participate in all aspects of academic activities in the program including: reviews, critiques, demonstrations, collaborations, in addition to working side by side with students in the glass studio.
 An exhibition on the SIU campus will be awarded to the resident artist towards the end of the term.

 The Glass program provides a personal studio space and access to all glass facilities for the artist's creative research.
 Available studio facilities at SIU include a hot glass studio, a variety of kilns, and a cold working studio.
-The SIU Fine Arts Activity Fee, Visiting Artist Program of School of Art and Design, and Southern Glass Works has sponsored six artists for the artist-in-residence program since 2009 including Amy Rueffert, Jennifer Halvorson, Takeshi Fukunishi, Scott Chaseling, Anne Petters, and Aya Oki.
-Funding for 2017 residency includes a partial housing allotment and a stipend for the artist.
-(The artist will need to rent a local apartment during the residency.
-Residency housing will be supported up to $3,000 for the semester and the artist will be responsible for any costs exceeding this amount.)
-Additionally the artist will receive a stipend of approximately $1,500.
+Previous seven artist-in-residence since 2009 includes Amy Rueffert, Jennifer Halvorson, Takeshi Fukunishi, Scott Chaseling, Anne Petters, Aya Oki, and Joshua Hershman.
+SIU Glass and Southern Glass Works fund the artist with $4,000 for all expenses of the residency and the artist will be responsible for any costs exceeding this amount.
+The artist will be responsible for renting her/his own local apartment during the residency.

 Applications must include the following: